SolaceDev/solace-dev-codelabs/markdown/ep-lifecycle/ep-lifecycle.md

 1. Save the resulting .zip file to your hard drive.

 > aside positive
->You’ll use the source code zip file in the CICD/GitHub Actions portion of the lab.
+>You’ll use the source code zip file in the CICD/GitHub Actions portion of the lab, so save it in a place you can remember.
 ## Provide exactly the events you need, when you need them
 Duration: 0:15:00
 ### Assign your application to an environment/event broker